 Another concern with the use of rBGH in dairy farming is that it is detrimental to the health of cows, namely, causing infections within their udders.
 These infections are treated with strong antibiotics.
 Today over eighty percent of all antibiotics are used in the production of food.
 Overuse of antibiotics in cows is leading to the proliferation of antibiotic-resistant bacteria, which will prove to be a challenge to our entire health industry in the future.
 Without the ability to treat bacterial infections, both humans and animals will be impacted.
 Recent research has shown that the level of a hormone called "insulin-like growth factor-I (IFG-I) are elevated in those dairy products produced from treated cows which can survive digestion and be passed on to consumers.
 Since many dairy farms inject their cows with the genetically engineered hormone rBGH to boost production, make sure you purchase your dairy and whey products with a label that indicates rBGH or hormone free.

-Annual worldwide consumption of artificial sweeteners has reached 7.5 million metric tons, and production of artificial sweeteners creates over 20 million tons of hazardous waste per year.
-Artificial sweeteners are potentially toxic chemicals that may pose health risks to your body and contribute to carbohydrate cravings, which can lead to overeating.
+Annual worldwide consumption of artificial sweeteners has reached 7.5 million metric tons.
+Artificial sweeteners may contribute to carbohydrate cravings, which can lead to overeating.
 More research is consistently showing potential negative consequences of artificial sweetener consumption.
 It's important to eat a diet that is as close to nature as possible.